Pussyhat: Racism and transphobia charges

 Critics have insisted that the hats should be evaluated not as a symbolic political parody but instead according to a visual measure of inclusion, that is, by how realistically they represent the anatomy of all potential participants.
-In particular, criticism has noted how the hats do not represent the anatomy of transgender women (who may not have a vulva) or women of color whose "genitals are more likely to be brown than pink".
+In particular, criticism has noted how the hats do not represent the anatomy of transgender women (who do not have a vulva) or women of color whose "genitals are more likely to be brown than pink".

 Professor Cáel Keegan, who teaches Women, Gender and Sexuality Studies at Grand Valley State University in Michigan, said the hat's reference to pink vulvas was politically problematic for trans people: "any time feminism starts centering people based on anatomy, that gets kind of dangerous for trans people" who are also fighting for autonomy over their own bodies.
 He added that the knitted pink hats also do not reflect the anatomy of transgender women who have not opted for vaginoplasty surgery.

 Others have criticized the Pussyhat Project for reflecting white feminist interests more than intersectional feminism or wider radical activism.
 This critique says it is problematic that the Pussyhat Project "galvanized the interest and action of hundreds of thousands of (white and middle-class) American women."
 Shannon Black, in an article in Gender, Place & Culture, notes the criticism of the premise of the Pussyhat Project being "as if women's rights are the most important cause in our nation."
 Critics argue that the participants in the Pussyhat Project represented one demographic group; its strong association with white middle class women could result in other groups feeling left out from an issue that personally affected them as well and discourage their participation.